BOOK NOW

 New Pets

 Owning a pet can be an extremely rewarding experience, but it also carries with it some responsibility.
-We hope this page will give you some helpful advice on disease prevention.
-If you have questions concerning any subject related to your puppy or kittens health please do not hesitate to contact us on (07) 4928 2593.
+We hope this page will give you some helpful advice on how to keep your new family member healthy.
+If you have questions concerning any subject related to your puppy or kittens health, please do not hesitate to contact us on (07) 4928 2593 or send us an email at vets@torenbeekvetclinic.com.au.

-All puppies and kittens should start their vaccination regime from 6-8weeks of age, with follow up boosters at 12 weeks and 16 weeks.
-This is especially important for puppies as Parvovirus is highly contagious and prevalent in most areas.
+All puppies and kittens should start their vaccination regime from 6-8 weeks of age, with follow up boosters at 12 weeks and 16 weeks.
+This is especially important for puppies as Parvovirus is highly contagious and prevalent in many areas including Rockhampton.
 Please go to our vaccinations page for more information.

-Dogs and cats in Central Queensland could be at risk of heartworm (a disease spread by mosquitoes) if prevention is not regularly administered.
+Dogs and cats in Central Queensland are at risk of heartworm (a disease spread by mosquitoes) if prevention is not regularly administered as the disease is highly prevalent in our area.
 Heartworm protection should begin at 12 weeks of age and should be continued for life.
 Options are a monthly preparation by tablet or spot-on treatment or a yearly injection (dogs only) for prevention of heartworm disease.

 All puppies and kittens should be treated for intestinal worms regularly.
 We recommend treating at the following intervals: 2 weeks, 4 weeks, 6 weeks, 8 weeks, 10 weeks, 12 weeks, then monthly till 6 months and then every 3 months for life.

-Puppies and kittens should be on a good quality puppy or kitten diet for at least 12months.
+Puppies and kittens should be on a good quality puppy or kitten diet for at least 12 months.
 If you have a puppy be aware there are different diets depending on whether you have a small, medium or large breed dog so ensure you select the right one based on your puppy's expected size as an adult and follow the feeding guide on the bag.
-If you require any assistance in this area please come in or phone the clinic and one of our friendly staff can assist you.
+If you require any assistance in this area please contact the clinic and one of our friendly staff can assist you.

 Site by OracleStudio